-In Section A, students use the exponent laws they should have discovered when working with algebraic products and quotients in Chapter 4.
-They should find that the exponent laws make it quicker to perform the operations, especially when dealing with large exponents.
+In Section A, students use the index laws they should have discovered when working with algebraic products and quotients in Chapter 4.
+They should find that the index laws make it quicker to perform the operations, especially when dealing with large indices.

-In the Discussion in Section B, students should conclude that we specify that b cannot be zero since we cannot divide by 0, so the expression would be undefined if b = 0.
+In the Discussion in Section B, students should conclude that we specify that b cannot be zero since we cannot divide by 0, so the expression would be undefined if b=0.

-It would be useful for students to consider the differences between the exponent and expansion laws in Sections A and B, which apply to positive exponents and flow directly from the original definition of an exponent, with the zero and negative exponent laws in Sections C and D. Zero and negative exponents do not have any meaning from the original definition of an exponent (you cannot multiply 2 by itself -3 times to get 2^{-3}), but we can use the existing exponent rules to find a sensible interpretation for them.
+We have included the negative index law in this edition, as it seems to be natural to introduce this law once the zero index law has been established.
+It would be useful for students to consider the differences between the index and expansion laws in Sections A and B, which apply to positive indices and flow directly from the original definition of an index, with the zero and negative index laws in Sections C and D. Zero and negative indices do not have any meaning from the original definition of an index (you cannot multiply 2 by itself -3 times to get $2^{-3}$ ), but we can use the existing index rules to find a sensible interpretation for them.